organicmaps/organicmaps.github.io/content/faq/general.md

 ### Why you should always update app to the latest version?

-We constantly working on improvements and fixing bugs.
+We constantly work on improvements and fixing bugs.
 New map data is distributed only with regular application updates.

 ### How to send up a bugreport?

 Report bugs or issues to [the issue tracker][issues] or [email us][email].
+You can submit feedback directly from app.
+Just click icon with "?" on iOS or with green OrganicMaps icon on Android.
+You'll find "Report a bug" button there.

 ### Where to read latest news updates?